My dear friends,

 Yes, such laughter can have echoes of heaven in it too.
 As Corrie ten Boom pointed out, “I had always thought that the laughter of the little children in an empty cathedral was the most beautiful of all hymns of praise.”
 You cannot give laughter a nearer place to the heart of God than that, can you?

 When you laugh, there are many good things that happen.
 It helps you connect with people.
-For laughter is contagious.
+For laughter is positively contagious.
 People laughing together is an excellent way to build relationships.
-It helps friends and family bond with each other.
+It helps friends and members of family bond with each other.
 It helps increase trust and intimacy as well.

 Again laughter is an expression of joy in one’s heart.
 Sadly, anxiety and worry, depression and loneliness are ills of modern society that prevent people from laughing out loud.
 It is in this context that laughter is understood to be the best medicine.